The Rise of Christianity

 Theoretically speaking, the only way to achieve a utopia would be if the hearts and minds of its participants were transformed so that they are no longer selfish, no longer self-destructive, no longer corrupt.
 As the Bible asserts, the only way to achieve this end is through the lordship of Jesus Christ in the human heart — submitting ourselves to Him and personally knowing Him more completely on a day-by-day basis — thus changing our hearts and minds into ones looking a whole lot more like a loving, gracious, just, and merciful Savior than the way they do now.
 And those changed hearts and minds produce unselfish relationships through the very essence of God — LOVE — motivating, empowering, and permeating our behavior.

 Even then, however, our flesh eventually screws things up beyond all recognition.
-Our only hope of a sustainable utopia is the millennial reign of the Lord Jesus after He cleanses the earth of all who oppose him, both human and demonic.
+Our only hope of a sustainable utopia will be the millennial reign of the Lord Jesus after He cleanses the earth of all who oppose him, both human and demonic.

 The bad news for the lost souls on this planet is “that just ain’ta gonna happen.”
-The good news for we Christ-followers is we will indeed see true utopia take place on this earth during that eventual and inevitable millennial reign.
+The good news for we Christ-followers is we will indeed see true utopia take place on this earth during that eventual and inevitable age.

 Conclusion